Roulette Inside Bets

 The Straight Up Bet

 Winning Straight Up bets have a payout of 35 to 1.
-For example, if a player wagers £1 on number 9 and wins, they will collect a total of £36 – their original wager plus net profit of £35.
-Please note the true odds of winning with a Straight Up bet are 37 to 1.
+For example, if a player wagers £1 on number 9 and wins, they will collect a total of £36 – their original wager plus a net profit of £35.
+Please note that the true odds of winning with a Straight Up bet are 37 to 1.

 Player wagers £1 on number 9 (red).
 If the ball lands on 9 they will collect a total of £36.